 7. Use cold or lukewarm water, never hot.
 Always use cold or lukewarm water when washing your face, never hot water.
 Hot water strips your skin of natural oils, causing skin to become dry and sometimes irritated.
 Warm showers and baths are best for the body as well, even though it's sooooo tempting to take really long, hot showers when it's cold out!

 8. Use gentle cleansers and toners.
 Strong cleansers and toners can be too harsh for the skin, stripping away the beneficial and necessary oils that our skin naturally produces.
 Using gentle cleansers and toners keeps our skin balanced and healthy, while still cleaning away dirt, debris, and impurities.
 Our line of botanical facial wash and botanical toners are gentle and nourishing.
+And, for something even more gentle, without any alcohol, extracts, or essential oils, you may want to try hydrosols.
+Hydrosols, or flower waters, are pure plant distillations which can be used by all ages and skin types.
+Tare extremely nourishing and gentle - we have several certified organic and preservative-free botanical hydrosols available in our shop.
 For the body, we also have a line of botanical body washes which are very gentle and leaves skin feeling soft, clean, and nourished!

 9. Hydrate!
 Inside and out.
 We all spend more time indoors in the cooler months, and the heated air can really dry out our skin.
 It can be really helpful to keep a bottle of hydrosol or hydrating spray on hand to use throughout the day whenever skin feels dry.
 If you have dry skin, one of my favorite remedies is to apply a few drops of a facial serum immediately after misting with a hydrosol, and then gently rub the hydrosol + serum blend into the skin.
 This is a lightweight, hydrating, and moisturizing treatment that can be done as needed throughout the day.
 If the air inside your home or office is really dry, then you may find it helpful to utilize a humidifier to help balance it out.
 And, one last tip which may seem obvious, but is so important...
 Drink plenty of water every day for healthy skin!